 - Clarity of the project description

-- Potential impact on student high impact and/or applied learning experiences.
+- Potential impact on student high impact and/or applied learning experiences

-- Alignment with campus strategic goals.
+- Alignment with campus and/or unit strategic goals

 - Clarity of budget

-- Scope of budget (comprehensive and realistic)
+- Scope of budget (comprehensive, realistic, and sustainable, when applicable)

 See attached rubric for clarification of these categories, criteria for evaluation, and the weight of each evaluation area.
 In subsequent years, priority will be given to applicants that have not yet received this funding.